DrugLib.com — Drug Information Portal

 Summary

 Respiratory recurrent papilloma (RRP) is one of the most common benign tumors.
 Surgical removal is the current management for RRP, but it is a very traumatic procedure, and often leads to permanent voice dysfunction.
-In this study, we will develop a new, combined RRP treatment with a pulsed dye laser (PDL) and Celecoxib.
-We will determine if Celecoxib, a newly developed inhibitor of cyclooxygenase (COX)-2, can provide a long-term inhibitory effect on RRP, therefore eventing RRP from recurring.
+In this study, we will develop a new, combined RRP treatment with a pulsed dye laser (PDL) and Celebrex.
+We will determine if Celebrex, a newly developed inhibitor of cyclooxygenase (COX)-2, can provide a long-term inhibitory effect on RRP, therefore preventing RRP from recurring.
 This combined strategy, if successful in this proposed study, will provide a new and ideal "voice-preserving" therapy for RRP that will deliver long-term efficacy in managing RRP.

 Clinical Details

-Official title: Voice-Preserving Treatment of Laryngeal Papilloma
+Official title: Voice-preserving Treatment of Laryngeal Papilloma

 Eligibility